PowerPC 600: PowerPC 620

-6XX and GX buses
+6XX, MX, and future buses

 The system bus was a wider and faster 128-bit memory bus called the 6XX bus.
 It was designed to be a system bus for multiprocessor systems where processors, caches, memory and I/O was to be connected, assisted by a system control chip.
 It supports both 32- and 64-bit PowerPC processors, memory addresses larger than 32 bits, and NUMA environments.
+It was also used in POWER3, RS64, as well as 604-based RS/6000 systems (with the "Orca" bridge chip).

+The MX IO but was utilized for IO connection in 6xx based systems.
+The chipsets (initially named after snakes) featured bridges between the 6xx and MX bus, with additional chips to bridge between the MX and standard IO busses.

-It was also used in POWER3, RS64 and 601, as well as 604-based RS/6000 systems (with a bridge chip).
-The bus later evolved into the GX bus of the POWER4, and later GX+ and GX++ in POWER5 and POWER6 respectively.
+The 6XX bus later evolved into a distributed coherent bus refereed to as the Fabric Bus, while the MX bus evolved into the GX bus(The G in reference to the project codename GigaProcessor), both utilized in the POWER4.
+Later GX+ and GX++ in POWER5 and POWER6 respectively.
 The GX bus is also used in IBM's z10 and z196 System z mainframes.